How to Localize Your App for Korea

-Contrary to Western markets, the South Korean mobile market is dominated by Android, which represents nearly 80 per cent of the market.
+Contrary to Western markets, the South Korean mobile market is dominated by Android, which represents nearly 80% of the market.
 With Android devices dominating the market, Android app stores other than Google Play stand out, especially One Store.
-In fact, according to IGAWorks, a local market research agency, the market share of the South Korean app store One Store has reached a record high of 18.4 per cent in August 2020.
+In fact, according to IGAWorks, a local market research agency, the market share of the South Korean app store One Store has reached a record high of 18.4% in August 2020.
 So, while Google Play remains the most popular and used Android store in Korea, looking at other local Android app stores is worthwhile.

 As for iOS, it still represents a quite significant portion of Korean users.
 Thus, if you are thinking about launching your app/game in Korea, it is preferable to make it available for both Android and iOS, but keep in mind that Android should be the priority.

 Local apps and games dominate the market in South Korea.
 In fact, when having a look at the top charts, we see mostly local developers, such as Netmarble, NEXON Company, KAKAO, NAVER Corp., 4399 KOREA, Highbrow, and others prevailing.

 Still, this domination by local developers does not mean that Western apps cannot succeed in South Korea.
 Plenty of foreign studios have had success from localizing their apps/games in the South Korean market, including King, Playrix, and Supercell with games such as Candy Crush Saga, Homescapes, and Clash Royale.

 In terms of app preferences, South Koreans lean more toward shopping, finance, productivity apps, as well as dating apps (but this category is mostly dominated by local developers).
 There is also a growing interest for fitness apps and language learning apps, especially the ones for English.